ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

    ![attach irule](images/detach-irule.png)

 ## Step 6: Create a converged link

+Lastly, we create a covergence link, which allows the jobs running in parallel to converge.
+In another word, when both jobs finish, `Detach iRule` node will trigger.

 1. Hover over the `Attach iRule to virtual server` node and click the blue chain symbol.
 2. Now, click on the existing `Detach iRule`.
 An ADD LINK window will appear.
 For the RUN parameter choose Always.
 ![converge link](images/converge-link.png)